 Outside is also a small fire pit with chairs.
 This fire pit is abused by stupid guests as an ashtray and they throw their cigarette buts in there.
 Looks disgusting.
 Unfortunately, nobody at the hotel cleans it up either.

 Behind the pool area is Palmer Lake.
 However, this lake is not accessible from the Element Miami International Airport.
-It’s also not a good lake to swim, as it is connected to the nearby Miami River and the Industrial Zone along it.
+It’s also not a good lake to swim, as it is connected to the nearby Miami River and the Industrial Zone along with it.
 I am sure the water is not even close to being rated for public enjoyment.

 Right inside is the large fitness center.
 Inside you find a big selection of workout equipment for every type.

 Just outside is a small business center with two workstations and a printer.
 Sometimes you will see kids sitting here and playing games and occupying these stations for hours.
 That’s not what they are for and parents should know better.
 Right behind the workstations is a bicycle you can borrow and ride around, it’s complimentary.
-Next to it is a phone charging station which comes with different pods to securely store your phone while charging.
+Next to it is a phone charging station that comes with different pods to securely store your phone while charging.
 Seems to be a coming trend here in the States as I see it more and more.

 Next to the fitness center, down the hallway to the west exit of the hotel is the guest laundry.
 This looks almost like a commercial laundry facility as it offers a lot of washer and dryers.
 Usually, you find at a hotel just one or two of them.
 Here they have multiple setups in a large dedicated laundry room.